 The University Academic Advising Discovery Program offers specialized advising for students who are undecided about their programs of study, who are in transition or who have not yet declared a major.
 Discovery Program advisers help undeclared students consider educational options and make appropriate choices based on personal interests, skills and abilities, values, and professional goals.

 Discovery Program advisers offer a blend of individual and group counseling sessions and workshops to assist students who have not yet declared a major or who are being transitioned out of competitive standing programs.
 Advisers assist all undeclared students with monitoring their academic progress, course scheduling, interpreting university regulations and procedures and maximizing their academic success.
-In addition, each semester the Discovery Program offers UNIV 103 Education and Career Planning, a class that concentrates on careers, educational opportunities and the development of student potential.
+In addition, each semester the Discovery Program offers UNIV 103, a class that concentrates on careers, educational opportunities and the development of student potential.
 Advisers also provide alternative advising options for students who do not qualify for, or are not admissible to, their preferred programs of study.
 By considering alternatives, students will uncover options that they can find personally, educationally and professionally fulfilling.

 Students must declare majors within one of the university’s schools or colleges no later than the semester in which they complete 60 credits.